Andrew Joseph Hogan, MA, PhD

 Professor

-Hogan’s research examines issues and initiatives related to diversity, equity, and inclusion in post-WWII medicine and other clinical professions.
-He draws on professional newsletters and magazines, archival sources, and oral history interviews with clinicians and activists to explore the evolving ways in which clinical fields have described and conceptualized race, ethnicity, and disability among their students, practitioners, and patients.
-Amidst recent efforts by professions to increase their diversity, little attention has been given to the strategies, accomplishments, barriers, and shortcomings of past efforts to improve minority recruitment, retention, and inclusion.
+Hogan’s research efforts to increase accessibility and participation in American health professions since the 1960s.
+He draws on professional newsletters and magazines, archival sources, and oral history interviews with clinicians and educators to explore the evolving ways in which health fields have described and conceptualized marginalization, including due to race/ethnicity and disability, among their students, practitioners, and patients.
+Amidst recent efforts by professions to increase their practicipation among marginalized populations, little attention has been given to the strategies, accomplishments, barriers, and shortcomings of past efforts to improve minority recruitment, retention, and inclusion.
 Hogan analyzes the ways in which clinical fields’ perceptions and assessments of competence and capability, along with forms of bias, discrimination, essentialism, and narrowly scientific ways of knowing, have been used and tolerated as modes of excluding racial/ethnic minorities and disabled people from careers in medicine and other health-related professions.

 Department